zhcmeng/smolagents/docs/source/examples/text_to_sql.md

 Now let’s make our SQL table retrievable by a tool.

 The tool’s description attribute will be embedded in the LLM’s prompt by the agent system: it gives the LLM information about how to use the tool.
-So that is where we want to describe the SQL table.
+This is where we want to describe the SQL table.

 ```py
 inspector = inspect(engine)